-When the Federal Reserve began allowing the pledging of electronic assets (eAssets[®]) as collateral in its discount program window, it introduced new opportunities for financial institutions.
+When the Federal Reserve began allowing the pledging of electronic assets (eAssets) as collateral in its discount program window, it introduced new opportunities for financial institutions.
 By enabling banks and credit unions to pledge this essentially new asset class, the Federal Reserve now provides deposit institutions with the knowledge that their investments in the efficiency and customer experience gained through digital lending adoption can now support an important liquidity option.

 It is also creating new avenues to gain capital velocity for banks and credit unions when monetizing loans on the secondary market.
 Electronic assets are more accessible, traceable, and easily transferrable than wet-signed paper documents.
-Storing an eAsset in an eAsset management solution with compliant eVault instances that house a single authoritative copy of the loan also ensures Digital Asset Certainty^m.
+Storing an eAsset in eOriginal eAsset Management solution with compliant eVault instances that house a single authoritative copy of the loan also ensures digital asset certainty (eOriginal eCertainty\).
 The lender can have confidence that the loan remains negotiable and transferrable, allowing them to recycle their capital with flexibility throughout the loan's lifecycle.